AnpyDX/Bmx/README.md

 # Bmx
 ## About
 **Block Mixture Language** is a lightweight data storage format.
-It provide you a easy way to store data or codes!
+It provide you a easy way to store data or codes.
 For example, you can put the *vertex shader* and *fragment shader* at one `bmx` file, so that you can easily manage your code.

 This library is a `Bmx` parser for C++, but you can do some work to bind with other programming languages.